Tax Preparation Checklist

 In terms of long-term tax savings, Roth IRA funds are contributed after-tax but grow tax-free.
 Furthermore, funds distributed from a Roth IRA after age 59½ are also tax-free after the account has been established for 5 years.

 You may want to consider a Roth IRA if you exceed the MAGI limits to qualify for a deduction on your Traditional IRA contributions.
-Without a tax deduction, you may consider contributing to a Roth IRA (if you qualify).
 Be sure to talk with a financial professional to determine what is best for you.

 Finally, when considering a Roth IRA, it’s possible to choose a self-directed Roth IRA to invest in assets outside of the stock market.
 Using a self-directed Roth IRA held with a directed custodian, such as Equity Trust, offers the opportunity to invest in a wide variety of assets (real estate, notes, precious metals, digital currency, etc.) in a tax-free environment.